-We’re all about the good, bad, and the ugly around here… so I thought I would share with you guys my latest pinterest fail.
+We’re all about the good, bad, and the ugly around here… so guys, here is my latest pinterest fail.
 It’s definitely not all perfect buntings and room makeovers around here.
 This past Christmas I was trying to come up with a gift idea for all the nieces and nephews in our life – and between my family and Dan’s, there are close to 20 of them.
 Not a small number, so it had to be something relatively easy to make and budget-friendly.
 I had seen mason jars with little animals on the lids that were super cute – like these and these.
 Well, I thought it would be fun (and easy?) to make each kid a special jar like that, and then fill it with little goodies.
+Ha.
+Famous last words.

 I bought a pack of plastic dinosaurs from the dollar store, got out my hot glue gun, and got to work.
 I glued each dinosaur on, held them down for 30 seconds, and then let them dry for a few days.
 You can see them on the table here, while I had all my craft stuff out…